Chilipp/psyplot_old/docs/index.rst

 Interactive data visualization with python
 ==========================================

-Welcome! **psyplot** is a open source python project that mainly combines the plotting utilities of matplotlib_ and the data management of the xarray_ package.
+Welcome! **psyplot** is an open source python project that mainly combines the plotting utilities of matplotlib_ and the data management of the xarray_ package.
 The main purpose is to have a framework that allows a  fast, attractive, flexible, easily applicable, easily reproducible and especially